 But if ovarian cysts develop after menopause, it’s a slightly different circumstance.
 Since women who are post-menopausal don’t ovulate, the appearance of functional cysts will likely make your doctor want to investigate further.

-Post-menopausal cysts may be benign, but your doctor will likely want to run a few tests to determine what’s going on.
-Research indicates most simple post-menopausal ovarian cysts either resolve on their own or stay the same.
+Post-menopausal cysts may be benign15, but your doctor will likely want to run a few tests to determine what’s going on.
+Research indicates most simple post-menopausal ovarian cysts16 either resolve on their own or stay the same.

 In most cases, your doctor will want to perform both an ultrasound and CA 125 to screen for cancer before proceeding to a “watch and wait” stance.